solianadaniel1/chatBot_swarmauri/readme.md

 2. **Required Python Libraries**
    Use `pip` to install the necessary libraries:
-   - PyMuPDF for PDF text extraction.
+   - Install PyMuPDF for PDF text extraction.
-   - python-docx for extracting text from Word files.
+   - Install python-docx for extracting text from Word files.
-   - pytesseract to interface with Tesseract.
-   - Gradio for building the chatbot interface.
+   - Install Gradio version 3.39.0.
+   - Uninstall the latest version of Typer, then install a compatible version:
+     - `pip uninstall typer`
+     - `pip install "typer<0.10.0,>=0.3.0"`
-   - OpenAI for AI-powered responses.
+   - Check for any dependency issues: `pip check`
-   - Groq for optimizing model inference.
+   - Upgrade pip: `python.exe -m pip install --upgrade pip`
-   - Swarmauri and python-dotenv for environment configuration and performance.
+   - Install Swarmauri and python-dotenv:

-3. **Upgrading pip**
-   Ensure that you have the latest version of pip installed and check for any dependency issues.
+     - `pip install swarmauri[full]==0.4.1`
+     - `pip install python-dotenv`
+   - Install Groq.
+   - Install OpenAI version 0.28 and upgrade to the latest version:
+     - `pip install openai==0.28`
+     - `pip install --upgrade openai`

-4. **Virtual Environment Setup**
+3. **Virtual Environment Setup**
    It is recommended to use a virtual environment for managing dependencies:
    - Create and activate a virtual environment suitable for your operating system.